HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ) }}

 A closer look at the range of transition durations and delays revealed some seriously lengthy spans of time.
 The largest duration value we found was 9,999,999,999,999,996 seconds, which corresponds to almost 317 million years.
-Put another way, if that duration were used in a horizontal scroll transition of [If the Moon Were Only 1 Pixel](https://www.joshworth.com/dev/pixelspace/pixelspace_solarsystem.html), it would take just over two _centuries_ to scroll to the right by a single pixel.
+Put another way, if that duration were used in a horizontal scroll transition of <a href="https://www.joshworth.com/dev/pixelspace/pixelspace_solarsystem.html">If the Moon Were Only 1 Pixel</a>, it would take just over two _centuries_ to scroll to the right by a single pixel.
 This, however, pales in comparison to the longest transition delay we found: a value in milliseconds that equals not quite 31.7 _quintillion_ years.

 As for the timing functions used during the transitions, the clear leader is the default value, `ease`.
-There’s a virtual tie for second between `ease-in-out` and `linear`, but the surprise was our fourth-place finisher, `cubic-bezier`.
-This seems most likely to come from a library or some sort of tool, because while it’s possible to learn how to construct cubic Bézier curves by hand, very few people bother to do so (nor is there much reason why they should).
+There's a virtual tie for second between `ease-in-out` and `linear`, but the surprise was our fourth-place finisher, `cubic-bezier`.
+This seems most likely to come from a library or some sort of tool, because while it's possible to learn how to construct cubic Bézier curves by hand, very few people bother to do so (nor is there much reason why they should).

 {{ figure_markup(
   image="timing-functions.png",